lytedev/lytedev.github.io/content/about.md

 and health nut, which has yet to rub off on me (darn!).
 We've been married since late 2016 and we fall more in love every day.
-We currently live in a cozy little apartment which she somehow manages to keep clean, organized, and well-decorated, between working her two jobs.
+We currently live in a cozy little apartment which she somehow manages to keep clean, organized, and well-decorated between working her two jobs.

 I could talk about her for quite a long time, but this probably isn't the place to do that.
 We (sort of) run a blog at